benjaminion/upgrading-ethereum-book/src/book.md

 #### The RANDAO

-The beacon chain design has always used a RANDAO[^fn-randao-naming]  mechanism.
-This is simply an accumulator that incrementally gathers randomness from contributors.
-So, with each block, the proposer mixes in their random contribution to the existing RANDAO value.
+The beacon chain design has always used a RANDAO[^fn-randao-naming] mechanism to provide its in-protocol randomness.
+A RANDAO is simply an accumulator that incrementally gathers randomness from contributors.
+So, with each block, the proposer mixes in a random contribution to the existing RANDAO value.

 [^fn-randao-naming]: I'm not certain where the name RANDAO comes from, but it's modelled as a DAO (decentralised autonomous organisation) that deals in randomness.
 The Ethereum [randao project](https://github.com/randao/randao) from 2016 may have been the origin of the name.